BaohaoLiao/frac-cot/README.md

 - [Environment Setup](#⚙️environment-setup)
 - [Evaluation](#🔎evaluation) -->

+## 🎉 News
+- [2025.05.21] We release the first version that mainly supports the pass@k experiments.

 ## 📢 Introduction
 We introduce **Fractured Sampling**, a unified inference-time strategy that interpolates between full CoT and solution-only sampling along three orthogonal axes: (1) the number of reasoning trajectories (n dimension), (2) the number of final solutions per trajectory (m dimension), and (3) the depth at which reasoning traces are truncated (H dimension).
 <p align="center">